Rossman360/journal/readme.md

 were playing very well and picking some good songs.
 I came home, smoked a bowl with Erica, made some ramen, got a message from Aren Fairyfingers on discord and wrote in my journal.

+. . .

+I ended up making a second bowl of ramen and definitely had a tummy ache while I slept.

+	-X.XVI-

+I woke and decided it was for sure a zen day.
+In no particular order, I've made three cups of coffee, done a load of laundry, wrote in my journal and watched some of Poro Rosso, scrolled and messaged on the dating apps, talked to Lucy, watched a really boring linux video, played Wordle, some chess against Charlie plus my daily puzzles and smoked weed.
+The cartoon watching has been done from the Macbook Air I haven't used in a long time, from bed, and something about that is very comforting.
+I would like to do another load of laundry, but I don't want to strip the bed.

+I spent way too long writing a script that would check how long this file is, subtract 14 from that line number, and then open this file and take me to that line, so, in theory, as long as I don't change how many trailing lines are at the end of the journal, it should open to the right line every time.
+I think it's ultimately an imperfect idea because the trailing lines probably WILL change, but at least I'll be pretty close, and I think I had fun scripting.
+I know there is so much more I could do with Bash if I get my head wrapped around it again.